kaushikb9/em-interviews/README.md

 **Note**: This round is super critical for leadership roles.
 This is what differentiates managers from Senior IC Engineers

 ### You
-- What was your first tryst with leadership?
+- How did you get into leadership?
 What excites you about management?
 - What is a event where you stepped up?
 - As a manger, what is something you are extremely proud of?
 - As a manger, what has been a difficult situation you had to deal with?